Questions From Catholics

 15:9) not mere outward appearances.

-I agree with you that the Greek word is battalogeo, again meaning, to “repeat idly”
+I agree with you that the Greek word is battalogeo, means, “repeat idly”

 ten times, the Hail Mary one hundred and fifty times, and the Glory Be ten times.